dbullockphd/RPiSense/README.md

 print c1.random (mode='rgb')
 ```

+This class was written to support several commands in the `sensehat` macro.

 ### Compass.py

 This class takes raw information from the compass and displays a red dot in the direction of North along a blue circle.